 “The moment when I was standing in front of you.
 That moment.”

 Heads were nodding around the table.

 Jack continued.
 “Dude, you looked scared sitting there in that chair, like you were expecting something bad to happen.
-Do you know what I mean?” he asked.
+Does that make sense?” he asked.

 “It was what you weren’t doing,” replied Tom, another member.
-“The people that were smiling and trying to connect with me were the people who I gave Giver scores to.
-When I got to you,” as he paused to search for the right words, “I didn’t feel any kind of connection.
-I don’t know if that makes any sense but you weren’t giving anything.
-It was like you were taking…”
+“The people that were smiling and radiating love while sitting there were the people who I gave giver scores to.
+When I got to you,” as he paused to search for the right words, “I didn’t get anything back.
+I don’t know if that makes any sense, but you weren’t giving me anything.
+It felt like you were taking.”

 “Yes, yes, yes!” yelled Jack.
 “You got it!”